Need to know

 - Some expensive models can be impractical, difficult to clean and even unsafe

 If you're in the market for a high chair, you've probably noticed that prices vary dramatically from one product to the next.
-Although simple models such as the Ikea Antilop (or its many clones) can cost $25 or less, designer high chairs from brands including Stokke, iCandy and Bloom can set you back from $300 to $600.
+Although simple models such as the Ikea Antilop (or one of its clones) can cost $25 or less, designer high chairs from brands including Stokke, iCandy and Bloom can set you back from $300 to almost $800.

 But do you really need to spend hundreds of dollars to get a good high chair?
 It's easy to be swayed by fancy features and eye-catching designs, but most seasoned parents will tell you that safety, convenience and ease of cleaning are what matter most.